Sunday, August 2, 2020

 Children.

 Suspected Pulmonary tuberculosis in children is a special situation.
-Small children cannot expectorate sputum, instead, they swallow coughed up secretions.
-It is not easy to obtain adequate samples from the stomach of the children.
+Small children cannot expectorate sputum, instead, they swallow coughed-up secretions.
+It is not easy to obtain adequate samples from the stomachs of the children.

 Smear negative MTB.

 Identifying the Acid Fast Bacillus (AFB) on smears is quick and 100 % specific.
 Cultures are planted at the same time as the smears are examined.
 But cultures take 6 weeks to grow.
 Many initial negative smear cases turn out positive on culture.
-This is a problem for poor counties where more advanced methods of TB culture are not available.
-In children and adults with minimal lung lesions, the cases where sputum production is scanty are the main reasons for negative smear tests.
-In military TB, TB meningitis and TB lymphadenitis sputum cultures are useless.
+This is a problem for poor countries where more advanced methods of TB culture are not available.
+In children and adults with minimal lung lesions, the cases where sputum production is scant are the main reasons for negative smear tests.
+In military TB, TB meningitis and TB lymphadenitis, sputum cultures are useless.

 Latent Tuberculosis.